elixir-europe/BioHackathon-projects-2019/projects/12/README.md

-# Knowledge graph for scholarly publications in Bioschemas13
+# Knowledge graph for scholarly publications in Bioschemas

 **Project Number:** 12